Nazpe/Nazpe.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 **Introducing the Email AI Agent**

 My solution is an AI agent built using `langchain` and `langgraph`, powered by a local Large Language Model (LLM).
-This agent isn't just a simple filter; it's an intelligent system capable of:
+This agent it's an intelligent system capable of:

 1.  **Listing Unread Emails:** It can quickly scan your inbox and provide a concise list of unread messages, including their sender, subject, and date.
 2.  **Summarizing Email Content:** The real power lies here.
 Given an email's unique ID, the agent can generate a short, plain-text summary of its content, allowing you to grasp the essence of a message without opening it.